 Learning from home

-With many children now learning from home again, it’s natural to feel anxious about how this will work out.
+If your child has to spend time learning from home, it’s natural to feel anxious about how this will work out.
 If your child has additional support needs, their school might put in place extra support to help them learn from home.
 If you’re concerned about what your child’s school is doing to support them, get in touch straightaway to see what they can do.

-If your child gas complex additional support needs, you can access a bank of parent friendly resources put together by Education Scotland, working with a group of Head Teachers.
+If your child has complex additional support needs, you can access a bank of parent-friendly resources put together by Education Scotland, working with a group of Head Teachers.
 This includes:

 - learning resources for you to use with your child at home